IainJackson90/pp1-yoga/README.md

        to how I intended it to be.

   - Hero image

+    - The hero image is a large size which has a impact on the performance aswell as the best practices score
+       on lighthouse, I have
-    - The hero image is a large size which has a impact on the performance, i have made a conscious decision to keep it this way for quality of the image and also the image fit the content of this page very well
+       made a conscious decision to keep it this way for quality of the image and also the image fit the content of this page very well
     - The hero image looked very dull over the background so i added a thin border to make it stank out more to give it contrass

   - why you should start yoga

     - The content and image I had in  two separate divs and struggled to get the content and picture to work correctly together with sizing when i change screen sizes, I found placing both of the divs into a flex-box i manage to get the content and the picture be responsive to the idea i had.
-    - The Picture is not displayed in the native resolution it is a bit stretched and causes a performance issue, I feel the image does not look visually unpleasing and i need it to be the size it is to fit the content.
+    - The Picture is not displayed in the native resolution it is a bit stretched and causes a performance issue aswell as the best practices score on lighthouse, I feel the image does not look visually unpleasing and I need it to be the size it is to fit the content.

   - Gallery